Are drinking alcohol and erectile dysfunction (ED) connected?

 I. Alcohol and Erectile Dysfunction

 To study this question, researchers analyzed the results of 24 cross-sectional studies.
-These studies included 154,295 patients.
+And these studies included 154,295 patients.

 Also, men who had “never consumed” alcohol had no different ED risk than those who had “ever” consumed it.